pdjr-signalk/signalk-controller/README.md

 __signalk-controller__ implements a conventional and non-conventional schedule based controller which interfaces to a SignalK host through the host's notification bus.
-The controller is implemented as SignalK plugin and an associated SignalK app which interacts with the plugin through a websocket based communication protocol.
+The controller is implemented as a SignalK plugin and an associated SignalK app which interacts with the plugin through a websocket based communication protocol.

-The SignalK plugin implements the following features:

-1. Supports an arbitrary number of user defined control channels.
-2. Implements a real-time scheduler which automatically processed programmed events across all channels.
+The SignalK plugin supports an arbitrary number of user defined control channels and implements a real-time scheduler which automatically processes programmed events across all channels.
+The plugin control interface allows schedule inception, programming, and override.

-3.  although the application could be ab
+The SignalK app provides a web-control interface to the controller which supports programme construction and controller operation.